 - The three types of AFRs are short-term, mid-term, and long-term.

 - The IRS publishes AFR rates every month.

-- While you can charge below the AFR rate when you lend money to a family member, a lower rate may result in tax consequences.
+- You can charge below the AFR rate when you lend money to a family member, but a lower rate may result in tax consequences.